 How to Spend a 3-Day Weekend in Washington, D.C.

 Traveling to Washington, DC should be on every American’s travel bucket list!
 DC is close to some of the most populated regions in the US, making it a convenient place to road trip to for many.
-For those who live on the other side of the country, there are three international airports to choose from (I flew into Dulles International Airport).
+For those who live on the other side of the country, there are three international airports to choose from (I usually fly into Dulles International Airport).

 Day 1

 On every list of top 10 things to do in DC, exploring the National Mall fills up most of the list.
-The entire strip of museums and monuments is an expansive two miles long, so I spread my visit out between the three days I had there.
-Staying at a Hilton hotel near the White House, I was able to easily walk or take the metro to get around and see a variety of iconic locations on on my first day.
+The entire strip of museums and monuments is an expansive two miles long, so it is best to spread your visit out between the three days you have there.

 White House